Get free weekly resources from us!

 12. Newsletter

 Ask if your church newsletter can have a section for service.
-Besides listing opportunities for service, why not also share exciting news of the impact that volunteers have been having in the church and in the community?
+Besides listing opportunities for service, why not also share exciting news of the impact that volunteers have had in the church and in the community?

 13. Articles on Serving Groups or Volunteer Spotlights